wadejong/Summer-School-Materials/VectorSIMD/README.md

 * memory write
 * etc.

-and in most processors it is usually possible in a single clock cycle to issue an instruction to

-Instructions are read from memory, decoded, and the execution engine (with dependency analysis and possibly speculative look ahead) tries to bundle as many instructions for each independent functional units as possible for issue each clock cycle.
+Instructions are read from memory, decoded, and the execution engine (with dependency analysis and possibly speculative look ahead) tries to bundle as many instructions as possible for issue each clock cycle, targetting independent functional units.

 ## 5. Quick review of pipelining